alexharri/website/posts/move-to-monorepo.md

   <h2>The source code directory</h2>
 </SectionAnchor>

-Most repositories contain a single directory, containing the application code for the project, while the configuration and build files typically live in the root or separate directories.
+Most repositories hve a single directory, containing the application code for the project, while the configuration and build files typically live in the root (or root-level directories).
 We'll call the application code directory `src/`.

 The `src/` directory is the easiest to handle.
 The `src/` directory for each repository is moved to `apps/[app-name]/src/`.